Autoimmune Disease Hero Image

 • Rheumatoid Arthritis: Involves systemic joints or organs.

-• Systemic Sclerosis: Fibrosis of the skin and internal organs.
+• Systemic Sclerosis: Fibrosis of skin and internal organs.

 ORGAN-SPECIFIC